 Never Stop Exploring

-I think it is clothing favorite The North Face who use the logo “Never Stop Exploring” and I think that could well be the motto of Mr. Columbus.
+I think it is the clothing brand favorite The North Face that uses the slogan “Never Stop Exploring” and I think that could well be the motto of Mr. Columbus.
 Even after his death, his body traveled further than most people do in a lifetime.

 Not soon after his death, his remains were moved to in Seville where he was revered based on the prosperity his exploration had bought to the southern-Spanish city.